siberianfox/g2wiki/TinyG-v9-Hardware.md

 1. Interlock OUT

 ### Stepper Breakout Connectors
 Stepper signals are taken out on four 1x5 single inline 0.100" headers.
 The header footprint accommodates box and latching headers.
 All signals are 3.3v.
 Please note that the pinout of the stepper breakout connectors is different than similar connectors on the v7 and v8 boards.
+Pin 1 is the pin closest to the power inout side of the board (top).

-* 3.3v
+1. 3.3v
-* Step
+1. Direction
-* Enable (active low)
+1. ~Enable (active low)
-* Direction
+1. Step
-* Ground
+1. Ground